 What you need is to leverage email to create multiple point-of-contacts for your brand to communicate with your customers, and generate leads and sales.

-The best example here is to send your subscribers or prospects a social media email which will consist of your brand’s social media profiles.
+The best example here is to send your subscribers or prospects a social media email that will consist of your brand’s social media profiles.

 Usually, email CTAs are the websites or the landing page but sending social media links can also help you generate sales.

-In fact, 93% of Pinterest users use the platform to either make the purchase or plan it.
-Hence, Pinterest drives 25% of the retail sales in the world.
+In fact, 93% of Pinterest users use the platform to either make a purchase or plan it.
+Hence, Pinterest drives 25% of retail sales in the world.

-Facebook, Instagram, and Pinterest all have buy buttons and potential ways to make the purchase.
+Facebook, Instagram, and Pinterest all have buy buttons and potential ways to make purchases.